Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

   }
 ```

-An investor can now call that method through another API method of the @Type
+An investor can now call that method through another API method of the Hotmoka
 nodes, called `runInstanceMethodCallTransaction()`, that does not expand the
 store of the node, but yields the response of the transaction, including the
 returned value of the call.
 If method